ARAIDevHub/arai_ai_agents/docs/about-llms.md

 ---

-## 6. How ARIA AI Agents Leverage LLMs
+## 6. How ARAI AI Agents Leverage LLMs

-**ARIA AI Agents** harness LLMs with a focus on **Prompt Chaining** for narrative-driven content.
+**ARAI AI Agents** harness LLMs with a focus on **Prompt Chaining** for narrative-driven content.
 Some highlights:

 1. **Story-First Content**
-   ARIA uses a *TV show or cinematic model*—seasons, episodes, scenes—to maintain overarching context.
+   ARAI uses a *TV show or cinematic model*—seasons, episodes, scenes—to maintain overarching context.
 2. **Chained Prompts**
    - Each step (episode, scene, or post) references the preceding step’s output, ensuring continuity and preventing repetition.
 3. **Multi-Agent Collaboration**
-   - ARIA can integrate multiple agent personalities, each guided by specialized prompts or constraints.
+   - ARAI can integrate multiple agent personalities, each guided by specialized prompts or constraints.
 4. **Chain-of-Thought (Optional)**
-   - For specific logic or puzzle-based tasks, ARIA can enable CoT to capture the LLM’s reasoning process more transparently.
+   - For specific logic or puzzle-based tasks, ARAI can enable CoT to capture the LLM’s reasoning process more transparently.

 ---